-POSC 111 American National Government Survey of the American political system, with emphasis on the Constitution, governmental struct the political process and the economic system.
-3 hrs. ture, POSC 215 State and Local Government To survey American governments on the sub-national level to increase awareness of the impac those governments have over citizen's lives.
-3 hrs. t POSC 280 American Political and Social Thought American political thought from the colonial period to the present using writings of notable political figures, scholars and others.
+POSC 111 American National Government

+Survey of the American political system, with emphasis on the Constitution, governmental structure, the political process and the economic system.

+POSC 215 State and Local Government

+To survey American governments on the sub-national level to increase awareness of the impact those governments have over citizen's lives.

+POSC 280 American Political and Social Thought

+American political thought from the colonial period to the present using writings of notable political figures, scholars and others.
 Cross-listed as AMST 280.
 Prerequisite: ENGL 112.

-3 hrs.
-POSC 292 International Relations Theory and practice of how nations relate to each other.
+POSC 292 International Relations

+Theory and practice of how nations relate to each other.
 Course meets multicultural graduation requirement.

-3 hrs.
-POSC 311 Public Administration and Policy Examination of growth, structure, role, methods, and policy of the national bureaucracy and its impact in American government and society.
+POSC 311 Public Administration and Policy

+Examination of growth, structure, role, methods, and policy of the national bureaucracy and its impact in American government and society.
 Cross-listed as MGMT 311.
-Prerequisite: POSC 1 3 hrs.
-11. POSC 312 Environmental Politics Study of environmental issues and policies from both a national and global perspective.
-Cross-I as ENVS 312.
 Prerequisite: POSC 111.

-3 hrs. isted
+POSC 312 Environmental Politics

+Study of environmental issues and policies from both a national and global perspective.
+Cross-listed as ENVS 312.
+Prerequisite: POSC 111.

-POSC 315 American Public Policy 3 hrs.
+POSC 315 American Public Policy

 The various ways the American political system decides what issues deserve attention, how it makes policy decisions, and the implementation of those decisions.
 Theoretical models of decision-making are discussed as are specific examples of public policy such as environmental policy, educational policy, health care policy and more.
 Prerequisites: ENGL 112, POSC 111.

-POSC 317 Politics of Russia and Eurasia 3 hrs.
+POSC 317 Politics of Russia and Eurasia

 Study of the government and politics of Russia and other countries of the former Soviet Union.
 The course will examine the historical legacy of communism and analyze the process of political and economic transition since the collapse of the Soviet Union.
 Course meets multicultural graduation requirement.

-POSC 321 Politics of Developing Nations 3 hrs.
+POSC 321 Politics of Developing Nations

 Analysis of the governmental structures and roles played by developing nations in contemporary world affairs.
 Course meets multicultural graduation requirement.

-POSC 326 International Law and Organization 3 hrs.
+POSC 326 International Law and Organization

 Study of the evolution of international law and organizations and their role in global politics in areas such as human rights, environmental protection, collective security and global trade.
 Prerequisite: POSC 292.

-POSC 330 Media and Politics 3 hrs.
+POSC 330 Media and Politics

 Examination of the impact of the media on political discourse and public opinion in America, as well as examine the ways in which the media is shaped and affected by political forces.
 Prerequisite: POSC 111.

-POSC 331 3 hrs.
-European Politics Analysis of the government and politics of the major European powers, including Britain, France and Germany, as well as the European Union.
-Course meets multicultural graduation requirement.
-POSC 332 The American Presidency 3 hrs.
-Presidential powers and their use and impact on American political life.
+POSC 403 Modern Political Philosophy

+Study of major writers in political philosophy from Hobbes to the present.
+Cross-listed as PHIL 403.
+Prerequisite: junior standing.

+POSC 430 Philosophy of Law

+Philosophical investigation into the concept of jurisprudence.
+The course covers both analytic jurisprudence, i.e., what law is and how it is distinguished from other normative systems like ethics and normative jurisprudence, i.e., restrictions on liberty, duties to obey the law, and the role of punishment.
+Cross-listed as PHIL 430.
+Prerequisite: junior standing.

+POSC 440 Constitutional Law

+Study of the Constitution's evolution through Supreme Court decisions.
 Prerequisite: POSC 111.
-POSC 340 Judicial Process 3 hrs.
-Study of the state and federal court systems and the impact those systems have on American politics and society.
-POSC 350 3 hrs.
-Legislative Process Study of Congress, its structure, procedures, role, and impact in American government.
-Prerequisite: POSC 111.
-POSC 353 Asian Politics 3 hrs.
-Analysis of the government and politics of selected Asian countries and their economic and social systems.
-Course meets multicultural graduation requirement.
-POSC 360 3 hrs.
-U.S. Foreign Policy Examination of the historical context of U.S. foreign policy, the institutions and processes of foreign policy-making and contemporary foreign policy issues and challenges.
-Prerequisite: POSC 292.
-POSC 361 American Political Parties 3 hrs.
-Practical and theoretical study of the American Party System.
-Prerequisite: POSC 111 or HIST 121 or HIST 122.
-POSC 390 Political Science Research Methods 3 hrs.
-An introduction to the research processes used by political science.
-The scope of political science research and the methods used to address political questions are studied.
-Prerequisites: Three previous courses in political science or government.
-POSC 399 1-12 hrs.
-Internship Involves working as an intern in a governmental office.
-Students should work 45 clock hours during the session for one hour of academic credit.
-Evaluation is Satisfactory/Unsatisfactory.
-Permission to enroll must be obtained at least one session prior to internship.
-Prerequisites: POSC 111.

-PSYC 101 General Psychology 3 hrs.
-Psychology POSC 490 Independent Study in Political Science Culminating experience for graduation with a BA in Political Science.
-Requires original re project and final paper.
+POSC 490 Independent Study in Political Science 3 hrs.

+Culminating experience for graduation with a BA in Political Science.
+Requires original research project and final paper.
 Grade of C or higher required.
 Prerequisite: POSC 390.

-3 hrs. search POSC 440 Constitutional Law Study of the Constitution's evolution through Supreme Court decisions.
-Prerequisite: POSC 11 3 hrs.
-1. POSC 430 Philosophy of Law Philosophical investigation into the concept of jurisprudence.
-The course covers both analytic jurisprudence, i.e., what law is and how it is distinguished from other normative systems like et and normative jurisprudence, i.e., restrictions on liberty, duties to obey the law, and the role of punishment.
-Cross-listed as PHIL 430.
-Prerequisite: junior standing .
-3 hrs. hics POSC 403 Modern Political Philosophy Study of major writers in political philosophy from Hobbes to the present.
-Cross-listed as PHIL Prerequisite: junior standing.
-3 hrs.
-403. POSC 402 Classical Political Philosophy Study of major writers in political philosophy from Plato to Machiavelli.
-Cross-listed as PHIL 402 Prerequisite: junior standing.
-3 hrs.
-2.
+Psychology

+PSYC 101 General Psychology